MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/quickstarts/sdk/custom-search-client-library-python.md

 ---
 title: Bing Custom Search Python client library quickstart
 titleSuffix: Bing Search Services
 description: The Custom Search API offers client libraries that makes it easy to integrate search capabilities into your applications.
-Use this quickstart to send search requests and get back results from your instance.
+Use this Python quickstart to send search requests and get back results from your instance.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen